fejes713/accessibility-guide/data/tab-friendly.md

 ### Make `tab` friendly navigation

-Allow users to use keyboard-only navigation on your website by ensuring that all interactive elements and focusable in a logical order.
+Allow users to use keyboard-only navigation on your website by ensuring that all interactive elements are focusable and in a logical order.

 ### Resources
 <!-- Whenever possible, include the links to more advanced guide-->